pixelated/pixelated-user-agent/doc/first-steps.md

 ## Next steps

-The pixelated user agent is based on the reactive (flightjs)[https://github.com/flightjs] framework and uses events as the primary way of control flow.
+The pixelated user agent is based on the reactive [FlightJS] (https://github.com/flightjs) framework and uses events as the primary way of control flow.

 ## The life of mail.